mddazure/azure-route-server-lab/README.md

 # Introduction
 The objective of this lab is to demonstrate and experiment with route exchange between an NVA and the Azure routing plane through Azure Route Server (ARS).

-The lab consists of a hub VNET containing ARS, a Cisco CSR1000v NVA a VPN Gateway and a VM, and two spoke VNETs each containing a VPN Gateway and a VM.
-Spoke 2 has a S2S  VPN connection to the hub Gateway, the Gateway in spoke 1 has a VPN connection to the CSR.
+The lab consists of a hub VNET containing ARS, a Cisco CSR1000v NVA, a VPN Gateway and a VM.
+Two Branch VNETs, each containing a VPN Gateway and a VM, have VPN connections to the CSR and the Gateway in the Hub respectively.
 The VPN connections are BGP-enabled.
+A Spoke VNET containing a VM is peered to the Hub.

-The lab is built in Bicep.
-It leverages the CSR1000v free-trial Marketplace offer.
+The lab is built in Bicep, it leverages the CSR1000v free-trial Marketplace offer.

 ![image](images/ars-lab.png)